shawnmusgrave/farak-dookhan/_posts/2018-01-30-cpcs_v_ago_referred_sjc.md

 The parties [filed motions in December](https://shawnmusgrave.github.io/farak-dookhan/documents/farak/farak-documents.html#cpcs-ago-dec2017-reserve-report-working-groups) as to reserving and reporting the case to the full court:

-- In a joint submission, the eleven district attorneys argued there was no need in light of the Dookhan scandal precedents, *Bridgeman I* and *Bridgeman II*.
+- In a joint submission, all eleven district attorneys argued that "it is unnecessary to report *any* questions to the Full Court." in light of the Dookhan scandal protocol established in *Bridgeman II*.

 - The Committee for Public Counsel Services and American Civil Liberties Union of Massachusetts proposed two questions:
-	1. Which Farak-related convictions should the Court dismiss with prejudice?
+	1. Which Farak-related convictions should be dismissed with prejudice?
 	2. What other remedies or sanctions, if any, should be ordered in response to the egregious prosecutorial misconduct?

 - The Massachusetts Attorney General's Office asked Gaziano to report two questions: